Life Insurance For Plumbers Essential Guide 2023

-As an Independent life insurance broker, Insurance Hero has experience providing life cover, for higher risk professions including plumbers.
+As an Independent life insurance resource, Insurance Hero has experience locating life cover, for higher risk professions including plumbers.
 Our expertise lies in helping you get a water-tight life insurance policy that will pay out when you need it most because premiums accurately reflect your plumbing activities.

-Underwriters trust Insurance Hero due to our accurate fact-finding questionnaires.
-We understand the activities of plumbers and will work with you to get the full picture of your day-to-day tasks.
-It allows us to pass the correct information on to insurance providers and get all your activities correctly documented as part of a plan.
+Underwriters use accurate fact-finding questionnaires.
+They understand the activities of plumbers and will work with you to get the full picture of your day-to-day tasks.
+It allows them to pass the correct information on to insurance providers and get all your activities correctly documented as part of a plan.

-You must honestly answer all questions when applying for life cover to ensure that there is no dispute about your plumber activities should you die.
+You should honestly answer all questions when applying for life cover to ensure that there is no dispute about your plumber activities should you die.

 What questions will the insurer need to know?

-Fact-finding questions that we ask in a phone call regarding plumbing may include:
+Fact-finding questions that they might ask on a phone call regarding plumbing may include:

 - What heights do you typically work?

 - How far do you drive annually to undertake work as a plumber?